 My XIV OC Archive

-OC's with their own carrds will link to themOC's without their own carrds will be given a short descriptionMost OC's have an f-list associated with them.
+OC's with their own carrds (the first five) will link to themOC's without their own carrds will be given a short descriptionMost OC's have an f-list associated with them

-M'aaro Tia is the current name of a Kitsune who is currently attempting to blend in among a tribe of miqo'te.
-Exiled from his own society for his unpredictable and destructive tendecies, he means well but simply lacks self-control to any effective or reliable degree.His guise is far from perfect, but just convincing enough that people don't often openly question it.
+M'aaro Tia is the current name of a Kitsune who is presently attempting to blend in among a tribe of miqo'te.
+Exiled from his own society for his unpredictably destructive tendencies, he means well but simply lacks self-control to any effective or reliable degree.His guise is far from perfect, but just convincing enough that people don't often openly question it.
 His fancies change with the wind, so who knows how long he will continue to take this form?

 Orilaux is a young Ishgardian noble, content to look out for himself first and foremost.
 Don't let his gentle looks deceive you, he is more than willing to manipulate others to his benefit, or exercise more direct forms of power or control over people if he has them.
 His primary concern is simply preventing his own boredom, which causes his focus and fancies to change frequently.
 Be wary if he ever sets his sights on you.

 Once a conjurer among the Twin Adders, Cheri Beri tired of the bloodshed and the fighting.
-He fled to a dense, more isolated corner of the Shroud and now lives there alone, tending to a vast and impressive garden of his own.
-Ever the generous soul, he avoids people only for fear of facing consequences for his desertion and would otherwise love to spend time among them, sharing his harvest.
+He fled to a dense, more isolated corner of the Shroud and now lives there alone, tending to a vast and impressive garden of his own in order to sustain his isolated life.
+Ever the generous soul, he avoids people only for fear of facing consequences for his desertion and would otherwise love to spend time among them, sharing his harvest and putting his healing abilities to better use than war.

-T'kirah Nunh and T'rahsa Tia are twins and had always been close, up until the moment the previous Nunh unexpectedly perished.
+T'kirah Nunh and T'rahsa Tia are twins who had always been close, up until the moment the previous Nunh unexpectedly perished.
 They fought over the title, then through a series of miscommunications and misinterpretations afterwards their relationship has become strained and tense.
 T'kirah attempts to remain their strong, stoic leader while T'rahsa continues to try to prove himself equal to his brother.
-Tension still remains, though frankly it isn't something a long, honest heart-to-heart wouldn't fix.
-If only either of them knew that.
+Tension still remains...though it isn't something a long, honest heart-to-heart wouldn't fix.
+If only either of them knew that, or were willing to speak plainly in the first place.

 Olivier grew up just another street rat in Ul'dah.
 It was a profoundly lonely way to live, one which saw him get used and discarded by many other people along the way.
 Were it not for an inherent affinity for aetherial manipulation, he would have remained that way.
 Instead he was taken in by the Thaumaturges Guild for a time.